Black Bears and Other Large Predators in Indiana

 Sometimes, the source of a predator sighting may be much closer.
 The last confirmed sighting of a mountain lion in Indiana was in May 2010 in Greene County pictures were definitely a mountain lion, but close inspection also revealed an ear tag – evidence of an escaped pet.
 Indiana allows the possession of exotic animals including bears, wolves and wild cats.
 Occasionally, these animals may escape.
 Up until recently, the Indiana Department of Natural Resources regulated these activities, and oversaw enclosure and care requirements.
 According to an August 9, 2014 Indianapolis Star article, there were permits for 300 exotic and wild animals in Indiana; some of these for more dangerous animals.
 However, an Indiana Court of Appeals last year ruled that the DNR has no authority over their possession and now owners of exotic animals no longer require a permit.

 In the case of black bears, free-ranging populations exist in Ohio, Kentucky, Michigan and Wisconsin, although not in parts immediately adjacent to Indiana.
 Dispersing bears have to go a long distance through a lot of less than optimal habitat to reach Indiana.
 This explains why the occurrence of bears have been, and will continue to be, rare.
 The bears will typically spend a bit of time in an area and move on, or back where they came from.
 With no female bears in the area, a breeding population can’t become established.
 Even so, we can expect to see more come back in the future, albeit infrequently.
 The populations in our neighboring states are doing fine.
 Reported bear sightings in Ohio have increased since the late-90s.
-There are no breeding populations of mountain lion or other large predators in Indiana.
-However, it is possible for one of these large animals to pass through Indiana from established populations in other states.

 What does this mean for you?
 It’s impossible to tell if bears will eventually become established in Indiana on their own.
 While we can’t predict the occasional bear sighting in Indiana, we can be more prepared on how to prevent problems with bears when they do arrive for a visit.
 Unfortunately, the bear that visited Indiana last year was eventually euthanized on April 9, 2016 by the Michigan DNR because of continued behaviors considered to be a threat to public safety.
 Our most recent visiting bear has remained at Big Oaks National Wildlife Area since August 9th as of this writing.